Colombian Coffee and Women Coffee Farmers

 “The geography of Colombia is characterized by its six main natural regions that present their own unique characteristics, from the Andes mountain range region shared with Ecuador and Venezuela; the Pacific Coastal region shared with Panama and Ecuador; the Caribbean coastal region shared with Venezuela and Panama; the Llanos (plains) shared with Venezuela; the Amazon Rainforest region shared with Venezuela, Brazil, Peru and Ecuador; to the insular area, comprising islands in both the Atlantic and Pacific oceans.”
 Wikipedia

-The variety of different coffee beans that are grown in Colombia are surprising considering that Colombia is the 31st largest country based on overall GDP (2020), yet the 13,679,000 sacks of coffee grown in 14 coffee growing regions primarily focus on 2 distinct types of beans, Arabica, and Robusta.
-For the true coffee enthusiast, it is the Arabica bean, which is grown at high altitudes and processed and picked by hand on small farms, that coffee lovers covet for their complex aromas and smooth, rich texture.
+The variety of different coffee beans that are grown in Colombia are surprising considering that Colombia is the 31st largest country based on overall GDP (2020), yet the 13,679,000 sacks of coffee grown in 14 coffee growing regions primarily focus on two distinct types of beans, Arabica, and Robusta.
+For the true coffee enthusiast, it is the Arabica bean, which is grown at high altitudes and processed and picked by hand on small farms, that coffee lovers desire for their complex aromas and smooth, rich texture.

 Photo Courtesy of NY Times